hayduke19us/archaeology/README.md

 This method takes a collection as an argument and returns an empty array.
 Following is an explanation of what each of the chained methods do.

 ##### Inject
 The `inject` method's argument is an accumulator and its block has two block paramaters.
 The first, 'a', is the empty hash from the method argument.
-The second parameter, 'b', iterates over the collection. inject's block populates the empty hash or 'accumulator' with keys and values.
+The second parameter, 'b', iterates over the collection.
+Inject's block populates the empty hash or 'accumulator' with keys and values.

 The keys and values come from the iterated collection.
 However, the a[b] or Hash[key] method is trying to create a new key/value pair with a value belonging to the key currerntly being created.
 That value has not been defined yet and has a value of nil.
 This is where the `function` method is a bit cheeky.